 Other related psychological issues to sleep problems include:

-Your GP or mental health professional can help you investigate and identify if any of these issues are causing your sleep problems.
+Your GP or mental health professional can help you investigate and identify if psychological issues are causing your sleep problems.

 Good sleep plays an important role in maintaining our cognitive functioning, regulating our moods, and boosting our immune system.
 A lack of sleep can affect our daily functioning, leading to mood swings, depression, relationship issues, increased risk of cold and flu, and general feelings of ill health and exhaustion.

-Poor sleep can also lead to obesity.
-Studies have shown a relationship between sleeping and the production of peptides - the chemical that regulates our appetite.
-If you don't sleep enough you might lose your proper body response that tells you when you are satiated, leaving you susceptible to overeating.
+Poor sleep can lead to obesity.
+Studies have shown a relationship between sleeping and the production of peptides.
+This is the chemical that regulates our appetite.
+If you don't sleep enough you might lose the proper body response that tells you when you are satiated, leaving you susceptible to overeating.

 The NHS Better Sleep